Lexi-A-Silly-Cute-Bot-Discord-Bot/Lexi-A-Silly-Cute-Bot-Discord-Bot/README.md

 # Bot Information
 **Bot Name: Lexi**\
 **Bot language: English**\
-**Bot release: v2.1 Slash**\
+**Bot release: v2.1.1 Slash**\
 **Bot prefix: /**

 ## Release Notes

+## What's new from `v2.1 Slash` to `v2.1.1 Slash`:

+• Improved existing command `commands`.
+Now it sends the list in DM.

 ## What's new from `v2 Slash` to `v2.1 Slash`:

-• Added new command `dice_roll` which rolls a die.\
+• Added new command `dice_roll` which rolls a die.
-• Added new command `release_notes` to let the users know what's new.\
+• Added new command `release_notes` to let the users know what's new.
-• Fixed minor bugs from existing command `meme`.\
+• Fixed minor bugs from existing command `meme`.
-• Fixed minor bugs from existing command `choice`.\
+• Fixed minor bugs from existing command `choice`.
-• Fixed minor bugs from existing command `horoscope`.\
+• Fixed minor bugs from existing command `horoscope`.
-• Fixed minor bugs from existing command `meaning`.\
+• Fixed minor bugs from existing command `meaning`.
-• Added new feature, that sends message to the default server notification channel if exists, when bot joins the server.\
+• Added new feature, that sends message to the default server notification channel if exists, when bot joins the server.
 • Improved existing command `commands` a bit.